masterrite/SnapRSS/README.md

     crates/fetch/     downloading feeds, scheduling, saving new articles crates/article/   extracting and cleaning article text
     crates/app/       the window: Tauri shell, ui/ frontend, ui-test/ checks

-The first three have no window and build and test anywhere. `crates/app/README.md` covers the app in depth: commands, background updating, the sidebar, toolbars, settings, the tray, icons and security.

-## About QuiteRSS

-SnapRSS reads QuiteRSS's database format to import from it.
-It contains no QuiteRSS code, and its own database schema is its own.

 ## License